Shreya-Shindee/trippy-travel-planner/README.md

 ## ✨ Features

-- **Smart Flight Search**: Real-time flight data with instant booking links to Google Flights, Skyscanner, and Kayak
+- **Smart Flight Search**: Real-time flight data with instant booking links to Google Flights
 - **Hotel Recommendations**: Personalized hotel suggestions based on your budget and preferences
 - **AI-Powered Itineraries**: Custom day-by-day plans based on your interests and travel style
 - **Interactive Chat Assistant**: Voice-enabled travel assistant for questions and trip planning